thacherT1D/webdevstuff/Data_Structures__Algorithms/Algorithms.desc.md

 ## How do we measure algorithms?

-We always have said that there are many ways to solve a problem with programming, but one question that one asks is, "Which solution is better?"
+We always have said that there are many ways to solve a problem with programming, but the question that one asks is, "Which solution is better?"
 With that, we need to build methods of measuring the effectiveness of an algorithm.
-An algorithm's effectiveness is defined by three criteria:
+An algorithm's effectiveness can be defined by three criteria:

 * Its correctness (ie the output is exactly what is expected given an input)
 * Its speed (ie how much time it takes to execute the algorithm)